PruDyl/TestLeagueOfLegendsAPI/README.md

 # TestLeagueOfLegendsAPI
-Some scripts to test league of legens api
+Some scripts to test league of legends api